PRID021/rxcubit/README.md

-# rxbloc
+# reactive_cubit

-`rxbloc` is a state management package for Flutter applications, built using `rxdart` and `provider`.
+`reactive_cubit` is a state management package for Flutter applications, built using `rxdart` and `provider`.
 It simplifies managing and observing state with reactive streams.

 ## Features